google/xls/docs_src/dslx_std.md

 Implementation note: Functions are not first class values in the DSL, so the name of the function must be referred to directly.

+!!!
+NOTE
-Note: Novel higher order functions (e.g. if a user wanted to write their own `map`) cannot currently be written in user-level DSL code.
+    Novel higher order functions (e.g. if a user wanted to write their own `map`) cannot currently be written in user-level DSL code.

 ### `zip`